fbrunet99/Missile/README.md

 - Middle base: middle mouse button, 'S' key on keyboard, or bottom or top button on controller
 - Right base: Right mouse button, 'D' key on keyboard, or right button on controller

-Start the game by pressing the '1' key on the keyboard, or the start/options/plus button on the controller
+Start the game by pressing the '1' key on keyboard, or the start/options/plus button on controller
-TODO: Add a start button to the screen so the player can start by clicking the mouse Reset the game by pressing the '9' key on the keyboard, or the select/share/minus button on the controller
+TODO: Add a start button to the screen so the player can start by clicking the mouse Reset the game by pressing the '9' key on keyboard, or the select/share/minus button on controller

 ## Gameplay
 ### Waves